Time passed and the Anagativa suffered—fighting and starving and perishing—just as the great Kristals had predicted.

-Ellaria gazed into the face of the brilliant crystal, her eyes emblazoned in its glow.
-The crystal continued on…
+Ellaria gazed into the face of the brilliant Kristal, her eyes emblazoned in its glow.
+The Kristal continued on…

 “Dear wanderer, it is you who already contain the very answers you seek, for though your journey has hardened you, it has also made you wiser.
 Can’t you see?
 Though we may not always have the answers to your questions, know that you already possess the power to answer them yourself.”

 Ellaria stood silent for several long moments.
 She thought long and hard, and it was only after she’d done both that she found the words to speak again.

 “You claim I possess the knowledge my people seek, but I am only Ellaria of the Nisarga, a lone Anagativa weary from travel,” she said.
 “What authority will my words hold when I return home?
 How shall I fill the void left in the absence of your wisdom?
 If I must seek out my own answers, then show me how to deliver them without dispute.”